-Harbor Oil, Inc. (Harbor Oil), located in north Portland, was utilized by PGE to process used oil from the Company's power plants and electrical distribution system from at least 1990 until 2003.
-Harbor Oil continues to be utilized by other entities for the processing of used oil and other lubricants.
+Harbor Oil, Inc. operated an oil reprocessing business on a site located in north Portland (Harbor Oil) until about 1999.
+Subsequently, other companies have continued to conduct operations on the site.
+Until 2003, PGE contracted with the operators of the site to provide used oil from the Company's power plants and electrical distribution system to the operators for use in their reprocessing business.
+Other entities continue to utilize Harbor Oil for the reprocessing of used oil and other lubricants.

 In 1974 and 1979, major oil spills occurred at the Harbor Oil site.
 Elevated levels of contaminants, including metals, pesticides, and polychlorinated biphenyls, have been detected at the site.
-In September 2003, the EPA included the Harbor Oil facility on the National Priority List as a federal Superfund site.
+In September 2003, the EPA included the Harbor Oil site on the National Priority List as a federal Superfund site.

 PGE received a Special Notice Letter for RI/FS from the EPA, dated June 27, 2005, in which the Company was named as one of fourteen PRPs with respect to the Harbor Oil site.
 In May 2007, an AOC was signed by the EPA and six other parties, including PGE, to implement an RI/FS at the Harbor Oil site.
 The draft remedial investigation was completed with the resulting report submitted to the EPA.
+The EPA has not yet issued a response.

 Sufficient information is currently not available to determine the total cost of investigation and remediation of the Harbor Oil site or the liability of the PRPs, including PGE.
-Management cannot predict the ultimate outcome of this matter or estimate a range of potential loss.
-Management believes, however, that the outcome of this matter will not have a material adverse impact on the financial condition of the Company, but may have a material adverse impact on PGE's results of operations and cash flows in future reporting periods.
+Accordingly, management cannot estimate a range of potential loss.
+Management believes, however, that the outcome of this matter will not have a material impact on the financial condition of the Company, but may have a material impact on PGE's results of operations and cash flows in future reporting periods.